Gila woodpecker: Description

 The back and wings of this bird are spotted and barred with a black and white zebra-like pattern.
 The neck, throat, belly and head are greyish-tan in color.
 The male has a small red cap on the top of the head.
-Females and juveniles are similar, but both lack the red cap of the adult male.
+Females and juveniles birds are similar, but both lack the red cap of the adult male.
 White wing patches are prominent in flight.
 The dark tail has white bars on the central tail feathers.
 The birds range from 8–10 inch in length.

 This woodpecker's voice is a rolling churr sound.
 It also makes a yip yip yip sound and a kee-u, kee-u, kee-u sound.
 Its drum is long and steady.

 Distribution & habitat

 This woodpecker's habitat consists of low desert scrub typical of the Sonoran Desert, as well as arroyos (washes) and small towns.

 Behavior and ecology

 Breeding

 They build nests in holes made in saguaro cacti or mesquite trees.
 Cavities excavated by these woodpeckers in saguaro cacti (known as a "boot") are later used by a variety of other species, including the elf owl.
 There, they typically lay 3–4 white eggs, although as many as 6 or 7 have been noted.
 2–3 broods are laid a year.
 Both sexes incubate and feed offspring.